 Once identified people are asked to "join" the campaign which will start the process of calculating your bill.
 Interest is applied to all money owed as well as penalties that can range up to 70% depending on the circumstances surrounding the claim.

-If you make a voluntary disclosure to HMRC then we can negotiate much fairer penalties saving you thousands of pounds in some cases!
+If you make a voluntary disclosure to HMRC then we can negotiate much fairer penalties saving thousands of pounds in some cases!

 If HMRC suspects that you have a rental property but can not see where it is declared then they will send you a letter detailing their suspicions.